Lim-Sandžak Chetnik Detachment: Expansion

 It was planned to include Dečane Corps, consisting of three brigades (Peć, Istok and Drenica) as part of the detachment, but this plan remained only on paper.
 According to Chetnik documents, the Lim-Sandžak Chetnik Detachment had 200 officers and 15,349 men available for military service.
 They were armed with 13,116 rifles, 51 light machine guns, 15 machine guns and 5 mortars.
 The Italians also authorised Đurišić to raise a gendarmerie in his sector, which was used to terrorise members and supporters of the Partisans and the population in general.

 Battles

-As a part of the MVAC, the detachment participated in the Third Enemy Offensive against Yugoslav Partisans.
+As a part of the MVAC, the detachment participated in the Third Enemy Offensive against Communist Partisans.

-In the middle of May 1943, prior to the formal commencement of Case Black, around 2,000 men from this detachment, including Đurišić, were captured by German forces.
+In the middle of May 1943, prior to the formal commencement of Operation Schwarz, around 2,000 men from this detachment, including Đurišić, were captured by German forces.
 Vojislav Lukačević succeeded Đurišić as the commander of the remaining men of the detachment.